Altegrity Risk International

-Altegrity Risk International (ARI) was a New York City-based global risk consulting and information services company.
+Altegrity Risk International (ARI) was a New York City-based risk consulting and information services company from 2010 to 2015.
 A subsidiary of Altegrity, Inc. of Falls Church, VA, ARI provided investigations, business intelligence, forensic accounting, compliance and monitoring and security services to businesses and government agencies around the world.

+In February 2015, the company filed for bankruptcy.
+After their bankruptcy, Altegrity settled with the United States Department of Justice for $30 million over fraud charges.
+ARI became part of the Kroll, Inc. business unit.

-Founding and product offerings
+Founding

-After launching in February 2010, the Company named William Bratton, Chairman and acquired Corporate Risk International (CRI), a firm that has performed over 65,000 due diligence reviews and investigations in more than 150 countries.
+After launching in February 2010, the company named William Bratton as chairman, and acquired Corporate Risk International (CRI), a firm that has performed over 65,000 due diligence reviews and investigations in more than 150 countries.

 Altegrity Risk International investigated backgrounds of companies and individuals on behalf of clients in the course of both pre-emptive and post-crisis engagements.
 ARI was the firm that vetted the background of whistleblower Edward Snowden.
 ARI also produced due diligence reviews for clients involved in principal investing, hedge fund investments (in the course of both compliance and transactional diligence) as well as those who seek to understand risk and opportunities associated with doing business with individuals and companies worldwide.

 Altegrity Security Consulting provided advisory and training services to international civilian police departments, consulting on operational effectiveness as well as crisis management and through CRI, strategies and services for managing kidnap, ransom and extortion crisis.